Listen

 What’s the deal with fossil fuels?

-Yes, we’re involved in the energy sector.
-Around 80% of the world’s energy still comes from fossil fuels for things like heating, cooking, transportation and electricity.
+We are gradually reducing financing of fossil fuels in line with international climate guidance.
+However around 80% of the world’s energy still comes from fossil fuels for things like heating, cooking, transportation and electricity.
 And while decarbonisation is crucial, the same is true for energy remaining affordable and the supply remaining secure.

 We take a sector-by-sector, science-based approach and have already made important policy decisions when it comes to fossil fuels.
 We’ve accelerated the phasing out of financing upstream (exploration and production) oil and gas activities.
 These loans will be reduced by 35% by 2030 and will be zero by 2040.
 That’s ten years sooner than most scenarios.

-We’re also reducing the financing of coal-fired power plants to close to zero by 2025, we stopped the dedicated project financing of new oil & gas fields and restricted the financing of the midstream infrastructure that supports the development of those fields.
+We’re also reducing the financing of coal-fired power plants to close to zero by 2025, we stopped the general financing to so-called pure-play upstream oil & gas companies that continue to develop new oil & gas fields and restricted the financing of the midstream infrastructure that supports the development of those fields.

 The best way to reduce fossil fuel demand is to increase the availability of renewable energy.
-More than half of our power portfolio is already renewables and we set a target to triple our investments in renewable energy to €7.5 billion per year by 2025.
+More than half of our power portfolio is already renewables and we set a target amount of €7.5 billion in annual renewables financing by 2025, which is a more than tripling of the-previous-target.

 Back to top